d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/naive-bayes.md

 MNIST :cite:`LeCun.Bottou.Bengio.ea.1998` is one of widely used datasets.
 It contains 60,000 images for training and 10,000 images for validation.
 Each image contains a handwritten digit from 0 to 9.
 The task is classifying each image into the corresponding digit.

-Gluon provides a `MNIST` class in the `data.vision` module to automatically retrieve the dataset from the internet.
+Gluon provides a `MNIST` class in the `data.vision` module to automatically retrieve the dataset from the Internet.
 Subsequently, Gluon will use the already-downloaded local copy.
 We specify whether we are requesting the training set or the test set by setting the value of the parameter `train` to `True` or `False`, respectively.